waynodiablo/Oystercard/pills/writing_tests_without_a_testing_framework.md

 ## What are testing frameworks for?

-A testing framework gives you:
+A testing framework supplies:

-1. Library functions to help you isolate the part of your code you want to test from the rest of your code.
+1. Mocking functions to help isolate the part of the code being tested.
-2. Assertion functions that help you check specific things are true.
+2. Assertion functions that help check that specific things are true.
 3. A standard way to describe what a test or group of tests is doing.
-4. A structure to organise your tests.
+4. A structured to organise tests.
-5. A way to easily run lots of tests.
+5. An easy way to run lots of tests.

 ## Writing tests without a testing framework